Best Shooting Glasses of 2024

 Oakley Tombstone Glasses Review

 I’ve had a blast with the Oakley Tombstone glasses at the shooting range, making them my go-to eyewear lately.
-You might’ve spotted me sporting these bad boys in our recent GunUniversity YouTube vids.
-Oakley’s known for top-notch shades, and these shooting-specific glasses don’t disappoint.
+You might’ve caught me wearing them in our recent GunUniversity YouTube vids.
+Oakley’s got a solid reputation for great eyewear, and these shooting glasses live up to it.

-What seals the deal for me is the lens height—gotta love how they extend above my brows.
-It’s a game-changer, especially for long guns.
-Unlike regular shades that block my view, these babies ensure my line of sight’s crystal clear, no awkward head tilts needed.
+What really impresses me about the Oakley Tombstone glasses is the lens height.
+They extend above my brows, which is a game-changer for long guns.
+Unlike regular shades that can block my view, these keep my line of sight clear without awkward head tilts.

 The lens versatility?
 Insane.
 Swapping them out is a breeze with the Switchlock system.
 Plus, the range of lenses in the Tombstone kit nails it, from clear ones to ones ideal for sunny days and even a special lens for clay shooting.
 It’s like having a toolbox of vision options.